syncfusion-content/maui-docs/MAUI/TreeView/expand-collapse.md

 TreeView exposes the following events to handle the expanding and collapsing of items.

-* `NodeCollapsing` - It occurs when a node is being collapsed.
+* [NodeCollapsing](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_NodeCollapsing) - It occurs when a node is being collapsed.
-* `NodeExpanding` - It occurs when a node is being expanded.
+* [NodeExpanding](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_NodeExpanding) - It occurs when a node is being expanded.
-* `NodeCollapsed` - It occurs when a node is collapsed.
+* [NodeCollapsed](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_NodeCollapsed) - It occurs when a node is collapsed.
-* `NodeExpanded`  - It occurs when a node is expanded.
+* [NodeExpanded](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_NodeExpanded)  - It occurs when a node is expanded.

 The expanding and collapsing interactions can be handled with the help of the `NodeCollapsing` and `NodeExpanding` events, and the expanded and collapsed interactions can be handled with the help of the `NodeCollapsed` and `NodeExpanded` events.

-You can also achieve handling of expand and collapse operations using the `ExpandCommand` and `CollapseCommand`.
+You can also achieve handling of expand and collapse operations using the [ExpandCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_ExpandCommand) and [CollapseCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_CollapseCommand).